Stephen Gilbert

-Stephen Gilbert (15 January 1910 - 12 January 2007) was a painter and sculptor from Scotland.
-He was one of the few British artists fully to embrace the avant-garde movement in Paris in the 1950s.
+Stephen Gilbert (15 January 1910 - 12 January 2007) was a British painter, sculptor and architectural designer active in Paris.
+During the Second World War Gilbert and his wife lived in Dublin and were members of The White Stag Group.
+A representative of the post-war Parisian avant-garde, Gilbert was a member of COBRA art movement.

-Early years
+Early years and education

-Gilbert was born in Wormit, in the north-east of Fife, Scotland, of English parents.
-His father was a commander in the Royal Navy; his grandfather was the sculptor Sir Alfred Gilbert.
+Gilbert was born in the village of Wormit, Fife to English parents Francis Gordon William Gilbert, a Commander in the Royal Navy, and Cicely Gilbert.
+Gilbert was the paternal grandson of Sir Alfred Gilbert, a sculptor, and was the uncle of Peter F. C. Gilbert, a neuroscientist and biophysicist.

-Education

 He studied architecture at the Slade School of Art in London from 1929 to 1932, where he befriended fellow student Roger Hilton.
 Gilbert won the Slade Scholarship at the end of his first year, and the principal Sir Henry Tonks encouraged him to start painting from 1930.
-He also met sculptor Jocelyn Chewett at the Slade, and they were married in 1935.
+He also met sculptor Jocelyn Chewett at the Slade.